-Apple revises iAd rules, ends up cutting out Google and AdMobAlex Wagner - Deputy Managing Editor, News Desk
+Apple revises iAd rules, ends up cutting out Google and AdMobAlex Wagner - Editorial Director of News and Content

 The situation between Google and Apple has been somewhat sticky in the past and, after Apple's recent revision to its iAd rules, it doesn't look like things will be getting any better.
 Apple has changed the wording of section 3.3.9 of the iAd policies that seem to cut out non-independent ad agencies like Google's AdMob.
 The revision says that only "independent" agencies may collect user data from its ads and that any "advertising service provider owned by or affiliated with a developer or distributor of mobile devices, mobile operating systems or development environments other than Apple would not qualify as independent."
 While the change doesn't mention Google specifically, it does seem like Apple is going after AdMob as well as the recent partnership between Adobe and Greystripe that would create ads that could convert from Flash to HTML5 for use on various iDevices.
 The full section is as follows: